The Best Butt Workouts For Busy Men

-See, a having a toned butt isn’t just a vanity thing.
+See, having a toned butt isn’t just a vanity thing.
 It’s an essential piece of the kinetic chain that keeps your body strong and injury-free.
-It can help prevent tendonitis, and also help hold you erect, taking pressure off your back and preventing your pelvis from tilting in that awkward way that causes your dad gut to protrude in front of you.
+It can help prevent tendonitis, and also help hold you erect, taking pressure off your back and preventing your pelvis from tilting in that awkward way that causes your gut to protrude in front of you.
 Simply put, a strong butt makes for a smaller gut.

 The question is how to focus on your glutes, without stronger muscle groups like your quads taking over.
 Begin with these five exercises that you can do at home, in just 10 minutes:

 You know the drill: Feet shoulder-width apart.
 Back straight.
 Bend your knees and allow your butt to drift back slightly.
 Straighten.
 Repeat 10 times, take a 60 second break, then do 10 more.

 Stand with your feet together.
 Take a big step forward with your right leg, counterbalancing by allowing your left arm to swing forward.
 Shift your weight forward as you bend your right leg.
 Push through your right heel as you return to standing with feet parallel.
 Do 10 lunges on your right side, 10 lunges on your left side.
 Take a 60-second break and repeat.